chaconnewu/awesome-augmented/awesomes/awesome-docker.md

   <a href="https://github.com/dokku/dokku">
    Dokku
   </a>
-  (Docker powered mini-Heroku in around 100 lines of Bash) by
+  - Docker powered mini-Heroku in around 100 lines of Bash by
   <a href="https://github.com/progrium">
    @progrium
   </a>
   <sup>
-   &#9733 11549, pushed 4 days ago
+   &#9733 11549, pushed 129 days ago
   </sup>
  </li>
  <li>